Some test text!

 An example illustrating how to create Unicode text and how to embed composite fonts.

 These samples illustrate how to use the pdftron.PDF.Convert utility class to convert DOCX files to PDF.
-This conversion is performed entirely within PDFNet and has no external or system dependencies dependencies.
-Conversion results will be the same on all platforms.
+This conversion is performed entirely within PDFNet and has no external or system dependencies.
+Conversion results are the same on all platforms.

 This example shows how to use PDFNet Convert Add-on (i.e. 'pdftron.PDF.Convert' namespace) to dynamically generate PDF or XPS directly from a FlowDocument, XAML, or WPF.
 Converting XAML/FlowDocument to PDF is not only easy, but is also very flexible in terms of how content is paginated and flowed into a fixed document such as PDF or XPS.